literatecomputing/discourse-username-in-email/README.md

 # Discourse Username In Email Plugin

 This plugin adds the recipient's username to the bottom of email notifications in Discourse.
+It also adds a subtle watermark of the username to the background of the email content.

-**Note:** The username is only added to notifications for watched topics, categories, or tags.
-It is NOT added to direct replies, mentions, or private messages.
+**Note:** The username and watermark are only added to notifications for watched topics, categories, or tags.
+They are NOT added to direct replies, mentions, or private messages.

 ## Customization

+You can customize the text displayed at the bottom of the email using the `discourse_username_in_email_intended_for_text` site setting.
+Use `username` as a placeholder for the recipient's username.

+Example: `This email is intended for username`

-If you want to change how the username is displayed or add extra text (like "This email was sent to: ..."), you can modify the template file included in this plugin.
+If you need more advanced customization (like changing HTML structure or styles), you can modify the template file included in this plugin.

-### How to modify the text
+### Advanced: How to modify the template

 1. Open the file `plugins/discourse-username-in-email/app/views/email/_post.html.erb`.
 2. Scroll to the bottom of the file.